 Dynapower recognizes that each PV installation has its own set of circumstances and considerations.
-As such we offer a full suite of options — AC-Coupled, Hybrid Solar Plus Storage and DC-Coupled — for coupling energy storage with utility-scale PV installations.
-The DC-to-DC option can be an attractive option for coupling energy storage with existing PV in many cases.
-Its ease and reduced cost of installation combined with its ability to bring online all additional value streams make it particularly attractive for the over 20 GW of installed utility-scale PV.
+As such we offer a full suite of options — AC-Coupled, DC-Coupled and Reverse DC-Coupled — for coupling energy storage with utility-scale PV installations.
+The DC to DC option can be an attractive option for coupling energy storage with existing PV in many cases.
+Its ease and reduced cost of installation combined with its ability to bring online all additional value streams make it particularly attractive for the over 50 GW of installed utility-scale PV.

 For further Information:

 Senior Director, Clean Energy